Freeburg, Illinois: History

 In the heyday of independent coal mines, as many as 1500 miners lived here, and in 1874, there were 10 hotels for them to choose from if they could not find more permanent lodging.
 With the closing of the Peabody River King Mine just east of Freeburg in 1989, coal no longer played a dominant role in the local economy.

 The River King Mine Train at Six Flags St. Louis was named for the River King Coal Mine located in Freeburg.
 The 2,000-acre mine site was operated by Peabody Coal (now named Peabody Energy) from 1957 to 1989.
 After the closure of the large mine in 1989, Peabody donated some 1,800 acres of the 2,000-acre site to the Illinois Department of Natural Resources in 1994.
 The site is now the state owned and managed Peabody-River King State Fish and Wildlife Area and is open to the public for use by anglers, hunters, and other outdoor enthusiasts for recreational opportunities in the southeastern portion of Greater St. Louis.

-Today, Freeburg remains a community with a highly diversified business economy that also serves as a bedroom community for Belleville and the St. Louis metroplex, while still providing essential services needed in any small community.
+In 2022, mayor Seth Speiser was given a citation for poaching by the Illinois Conversation Police.